 Distributor, Foreside Fund Services, LLC

-Don’t Forget About Principles of Good Investing
+Remember the Principles of Good Investing

 Investing with SoFi Invest®

 If you’re looking for investments that will get you a 15% return or more, and pronto, don’t hold your breath.
 Get-rich-quick schemes are often too good to be true.
 Instead, learning more about the relationship between risk and reward can help you understand the different returns you stand to earn through various types of investments.

 Think about your investment targets, start early, and diversify.
-SoFi Invest can get you on the right track to investing responsibly and aiming to achieve your goals.
+SoFi Invest can help you get on the right track to investing responsibly and aiming to achieve your goals.
 You will have complimentary access to financial advisors that can help you map out your goals and make a personalized plan for achieving them.

 Choose how you want to invest.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.